THE SITE AND THE EXCAVATIONS

 In Area L, located the southwestern corner tower of the Crusader town fortifications and excavated in 2010, we have uncovered the fortification system of the Crusader town on top of the fortification system of the Early Islamic town; both were in fact constructed upon Byzantine architectural remains.

 In Area M, in the south part of the site, outside the walled town area, excavated in 2006 and 2009, we dug a large 6th-7th centuries CE refuse pit and under which a hoard of 4th-5th centuries CE bronze coins was revealed.
+The “crater” stretching between Area M and E, south, seems to be one of the main dumps of the town of Sozousa.
+Some 10 tons of Late Byzantine pottery was retrieved in the excavations of Area E and an additional 13 tons was sorted from Area M in the 2006 season alone!
+To these may be added glass and metal fragments and considerable amount of animal bones.

 Works in additional newly opened areas were carried out in 2012 with the financial backing of the Israel Nature and National Parks Protection Authority in the context of a planned disabled pathway around the Apollonia National Park: